OpenL2D/moc3ingbird/README.md

 This repository contains a simple Live2D model that crashes any application that attempts to load it: a denial of service attack.
 If you have the [ImHex hex editor](https://imhex.werwolv.net) installed, you can inspect and edit the MOC3 file with the pattern file in `src/moc3.hexpat`.
+Please note you will need to change the `0x7FFFFFFF` (`FF FF FF 7F`) offset value near the beginning of the file to something sane (`0`) to be able to see the pattern data.

+**`src/moc3.hexpat` should be able to view all MOC3 files.
+If you find one that it can't view, please file an issue and we'll look into it.**

 The included files can also be used as a template for further research and experimentation.